Afro-Panamanians: Cimarrones

 Some African slaves used the isolated nature of transporting goods as an opportunity to escape slavery.
-Many people of African descent escaped into the sparsely settled terrain and formed Cimarroneras, or marooned societies.
+Many people of African descent escaped into the sparsely settled terrain and formed Cimarroneras, or maroon societies.
 These ex-slaves were known as Cimarrones.
 Cimarrones would mount attacks on transport caravans so often that the attacks became very disruptive to trade by the 1550s.
 The most famous of these Cimarrones was Bayano.
 In 1570, all Maroons were pardoned to stop the raiding.
 Famous Cimarrones proceeded to found Cimarroneras.
 Luis de Mozambique founded Santiago del Principe Cimarronera and Antón de Mandinga founded Santa la Real.
 It was with the Cimarrones of Panama that Sir Francis Drake alliance in 1572 in order to carry out his first independent attack on the New World Spanish colonies.

 Slavery

 Slaves were used in many functions in the areas of Portobelo and Panama City.
 Most worked as domestic servants in their enslavers' houses.
 Some were engaged in the production of textile and dyes.
 Others were skilled tradesmen—blacksmiths, carpenters, and cobblers.
 The discovery of gold also saw their use in mining.
 This strong dependency on slaves saw an increase in the slave population.
 For most of the 1600s and 1700s, Afro-Panamanians outnumbered whites.
 In 1610, the population consisted of 548 white men, 303 white women, 156 white children, 146 mulattoes, 148 West Indian blacks, and 3,500 African slaves.
 By 1625, Afro-Panamanians numbered 12,000 and by 1630 white Panamanians were outnumbered ten to one by Afro-Panamanians.
 By 1789, Afro-Panamanians numbered 23,000 out of a population of 36,000.
 Some slaves were able to buy their freedom or were emancipated by their masters.
 A few free blacks were able to get an education.
 Some became artisans and a few became lower bureaucrats in the government.